Ayikanying-ux/learn_django_rest_framework/README.md

 # learn_django_rest_framework
-'''
-Django rest framework
-'''
+Learn about django rest framework and be able to use it in your upcoming projects